-The nerve damage after wisdom tooth extraction though is a rare event has been reported to occur more on the inner or tongue side.
-It is estimated that 70% of the time, it is on the inner tongue side.
+The nerve damage after a wisdom tooth extraction is a rare event.
+But reports show that it occurs more on the inner or tongue side.
+It estimates that 70% of the time, it is on the inner tongue side.

 Under what circumstances does the nerve gets damaged during wisdom tooth removal

-There are few instances where the nerve damage can happen during wisdom tooth removal.
+There are a few instances where the nerve damage can happen during wisdom tooth removal.

 – When the primary nerve and the root of the tooth to be extracted lie in close proximity the damage to the nerve can likely happen.